robertoash/toca_dbt/toca_dbt/models/docs/descriptions.md

 Contains product catalog data for in-game purchases.
 It's data is already contained in fact_purchases table.
 {% enddocs %}

-{% docs dim_exchange_rates_table %}
+{% docs exchange_rates_scd_table %}
-Contains daily exchange rates for various currencies.
+Contains exchange rates for various currencies along with the start and end dates for which the rate is valid.
 {% enddocs %}

 # Column docs